A p-adic analog of Hasse-Davenport product relation involving epsilon-factors: Introduction

 There is no reason to expect that \eqref{example} holds for unramified characters since the analogy between $\epsilon$-factors and Gauss sums breaks in these cases.
 For unramified characters the identity is false also when we replace the $\epsilon$-factors by $\gamma$-factors.
 A Similar failure occurs for the other 2 identities in Theorem \ref{mainres}.

-Our second goal is to provide a representation theoretic identities which do hold in the unramified cases and whose ramified cases are equivalent to those presented in Theorem \ref{mainres}.
-This is achieved in Theorem \ref{ramdet}.
+Our second goal is to provide some representation theoretic identities which do hold in the unramified cases and whose ramified cases are equivalent to those presented in Theorem \ref{mainres}.
+This is achieved in Section \ref{finalres}, Theorem \ref{ramdet}.
 We now elaborate on this point for \eqref{example}.